EternityForest/scripts/embedtools/README.md

 ## What it Does

 * Disables timesyncd's hourly writing of the current time(and fake-hwclock too)
+  Note: without a RTC, you will have times that appear to go backwards until NTP syncs.

 * Disables dphys-swapfile if present which disables swap completey on raspbian
 * Stops the system from saving any entropy on boot.
   That's kinda important, so we have to generate entropy at boot(currently 32 bytes) which